arjunkapur95/BasicAnsibleMachineSetup/README.md

 After that run ng build following which you can copy all the files from destination folder to /var/www/html location

 Note also copy the assests folder.

+#TomCat Configuration
+* Install Tomcat Via ansible (Needs work ansible-galaxy install bertvv.tomcat)
+* Instead of deploying a War/Export a Zip directly onto /webapps/ROOT/
+* Essentially Moving META-INF and WEB-INF folders (approach is platform agnostic since tomcat is a container for us)

+#Some usefull Commands
+* Nautilus //Bringing up the GUI